 Celebrating Environmental Awareness Month

-September is Environmental Awareness Month – a time when we’re all talking about environmental issues such as green living, eco-products, recycling, conservation and ways to protect our lovely planet.
+September is Environmental Awareness Month – a time when we’re all talking about environmental issues such as green living, eco-products, recycling, conservation and ways to protect our beautiful planet.
 I’m kicking off this month’s campaign with a Q&A with Conservation Biologist, Tolga Aktas.

 Tell us a little about yourself?